mhazrd/dog_breed_classifier/README.md

 ### Conclusion

 #### Reflection
 Dog breed classification is not an easy task for human because there are a lot of breeds and sometimes the difference can be subtle to recognize.
 Trained ML model can help human know what breed he is looking at, because the model can learn the subtle differences and successfully classify dog breeds.
-In this project, CNN model and transfer learning technique is used to achieve a high accuracy on the task.
+In this project, CNN model and transfer learning technique are used to achieve a high accuracy on the task.
 The final solution is made with pretrained VGG19 backbone network and fine-tuned classification layers on dog-breed labels.
 A few difficulties were:

 1. Huge search space in learning CNN model due to a lot of levers to tune (eg. architecture, hyperparameters, optimization algorithms)
 2. Uncertainty on the data size if it's big enough to learn good visual features and dog-breed labels together

-It had too many levers to consider and search when developing a fully custom model.
-But with transfer-learning technique, it became much easier to get a good performance on custom task because these models are already trained and tuned carefully to extract good visual features which can generalize across lot of image task domains.
+It had too many levers to consider/search when developing a fully custom model.
+But with transfer-learning technique, it became much easier to get a good performance on custom task because these models were already trained and tuned carefully to extract good visual features which can generalize across a lot of image domain tasks.

 #### Potential improvements